Theocracy: Münster (16th century)

-Geneva and Zurich (16th century)
+Geneva and Zürich (16th century)

 Historians debate the extent to which Geneva, Switzerland, in the days of John Calvin (1509–64) was a theocracy.
 On the one hand, Calvin's theology clearly called for separation between church and state.
 Other historians have stressed the enormous political power wielded on a daily basis by the clerics.

-In nearby Zurich, Switzerland, Protestant reformer Huldrych Zwingli (1484-1531) built a political system that many scholars have called a theocracy, while others have denied it.
+In nearby Zürich, Switzerland, Protestant reformer Huldrych Zwingli (1484–1531) built a political system that many scholars have called a theocracy, while others have denied it.